 If you provide unpaid care for a relative or friend, the Care Act 2014 states that you're entitled to a free detailed assessment of your needs as a carer.

-Help offered could be information about support groups, services to give you a break from caring, and access to training courses.
+Help offered to you could be information about support groups, services to give you a break from caring, and access to training courses.

 The carers assessment isn't about how well you provide care, it's all about helping you and making sure you have enough support.

-Derbyshire Carers Association carry out carer assessments on our behalf.
-You can contact them to ask for an assessment, email: info@derbyshirecarers.co.uk, phone them on tel: 01773 833833 or fill in the contact form on their website.
+Derbyshire All Age Carers Support Service (DAACSS) carry out carer assessments on our behalf.
+You can contact them to ask for an assessment, email: info@derbyshirecarers.co.uk, phone them on telephone: 01773 833833 or fill in the contact form on their website.

 If you're asking on behalf of someone else, please ask the carer for their consent first.